Purple Coneflowers: Native Grace and Beauty in the Garden

 The genus Echinacea (Purple Coneflower) is a family of wildflowers native to North America.
 These wonderful plants have many uses both ornamentally and medicinally.
 And their value as a pollen and nectar source for butterflies and bumblebees is more important than ever.

-Catalog plant buyers are no doubt acquainted with the profusion of orange, yellow and double flowered selections (that I refer to as “Poodle” coneflowers) have come onto the market.
+Plant buyers may be acquainted with the profusion of orange, yellow, and double-flowered selections that have come onto the market.
 I have not had much success with most of these new hybrids as they require perfect growing conditions both in the greenhouse and in the landscape.
-Here in the Intermountain West and Southwest our climate is too dry, windy and unpredictable for these tender prima donnas to do well.
-I recommend planting seed grown or division propagated Coneflowers for best success, as these plants retain their native toughness in the landscape.
+Here in the Intermountain West and Southwest, our climate is too dry, windy and unpredictable for these tender prima donnas to do well.
+I recommend planting seed-grown or division-propagated Coneflowers for best success, as these plants retain their native toughness in the landscape.

 - The huge flowered, deep rose-pink colored Echinacea purpurea ‘Rubinstern’ (‘Ruby Star’).

-- ‘Magnus,’ the Perennial Plant of the Year in 1998, is renowned for its huge pink flowers with petals that radiate horizontally out from the center cone.
+- Echinacea purpurea Magnus, or Magnus Purple Coneflower, the Perennial Plant of the Year in 1998, is renowned for its huge pink flowers with petals that radiate horizontally out from the center cone.

 - And finally I’m very keen on Echinacea pallida ‘Hula Dancer’.
 This graceful cultivar has long, thin pale pink petals that fold backwards from the center cone like a grass skirt on a Hawaiian hula dancer.
 Deep rooted and more watewise than the Echinacea purpurea types, ‘Hula Dancer’ is a delight.